 Things to Do in Benbrook

-Spend a day fishing, kayaking, or just relaxing on the water at the gorgeous Benbrook Lake.
-Let your little ones loose at the playground, or play a game of sand volleyball together at Dutch Branch Park.
-Go on a hike and take in the sights on the trail at Oakmont Park.
+Spend a day fishing, kayaking, or just relaxing by the water at Benbrook Lake.
+Let your little ones explore the playground, play a game of sand volleyball together, or go for a walk on the trails at Dutch Branch Park.
 Go horseback riding or enroll your kids in lessons at Benbrook Stables.
-Get a table at Hoffbrau Steak & Grill House, and be sure to try their signature Bone-In Cowboy Ribeye or Traditional Chicken Fried Steak.
-Order a Baja Taco Dinner or Chips & Queso to share at 3 Parrots Taco Shop.
-Try a Cowtown Burger with a side of Green Chile Cheese Fries at Fuego Burger.
-Or get pizza by the slice at Paisano’s Italian Cafe—the Neapolitan Thin Crust is delicious!
+Practice your golf swing or teach the whole family how to tee off at Whitestone Golf Club.
+Try the signature Bone-In Cowboy Ribeye or The Traditional Chicken Fried Steak at Hoffbrau Steak & Grill House.
+Order tasty Tex-Mex entrees like the Baja Taco Dinner or Chips & Queso to share at 3 Parrots Taco Shop.
+Try Texas Chili or the Cowtown Burger with a side of Green Chile Cheese Fries at Fuego Burger.
+Or get pizza by the slice with your choice of toppings or order classic pies like Alfredo Pizza with Chicken to share at Paisano’s Italian Restaurant.